JaapvanEkris/openrowingmonitor/docs/Mathematical_Foundations.md

 * The linear regression used for the drag calculation.
 This is a discontinuous stream, as data is only collected during the recovery, and can only be processed after the recovery is complete (as only then the regression completes to deliver a completed estimate of the drag slope).
 The big benefit is that this regression analysis is theoretically sound: [the physics model prescribes a straight line](./physics_openrowingmonitor.md#determining-the-drag-factor-of-the-flywheel) and linear regression is used to calculate it.
 It has a much wider base, as the regression is conducted over the entirety of the recovery (often dozens of full rotations), making the regression also less vulnerable to systematic errors.
 Additional benefit is that the regression already is arranged optimally to calculate *perfect values of currentDt* as the dragslope measures the decay of *currentDt* through time.
 Disadvantage is that shifts (i.e. misalignment of the physical flywheel and the corrections due to missed datapoints or switch bounces) and changes in magnet error are detected relatively late: it will take at least a recovery and part of the drive to detect and correct these issues.

-Practical experiments support the above argument: where feeding the algorithm using the Quadratic regression for systematic error correction results in a Goodness Of Fit for the recovery slope of 0.9990, feeding from the linear regression results in a Goodness Of Fit often exceeding 0.9996.
+Practical experiments support the above argument: where feeding the algorithm using the Quadratic regression for systematic error correction results in a Goodness Of Fit for the recovery slope of 0.9990, feeding from the linear regression results in a Goodness Of Fit often exceeding 0.9996 on a Concept2 RowErg.

 A key element is the use of a weighed linear regression method, where the weight is based on the Goodness of Fit of the datapoint to prevent badly fitted drag slopes or badly fitting specific datapoints from throwing off the systematic error correction filter too much.